Accessible-Data-and-Code/Accessible-Data-and-Code.github.io/content/authors/david_costello/_index.md

   - Undergraduate Students
 ---

-### Hi, my name is David (Costello) 👋

 I am a senior at ASU studying mathematics doing research in Greek manuscript transcription.
 The hope is to create a way of automatically transcribing handwritten Greek texts for analysis in the Digital Humanities.

 I come from Grand Junction, CO, ⛰️🏜️ so I have a significant interest in pursuing research for agriculture, urban development, and water rights/use in the future as a way to give back to a community that has given me so much.

-I started my college years pursuing a degree in biophysics, but I found the mathematics and the philosophy of science and logic more interesting.

-Fun fact - My GitHub username (Dcosthephalump) comes from my oldest sibling and I have used it for over a decade now.

 Outside of mathematics (in a loose order):